profsmith89/ctps/_sources/chap15.md

 ---
 ### Pseudocode for our Python script debugger

-# Grab the name of the script to debug from the user
+# Ask for the name of the script to be debugged
 # Call our debugging routine with this script name
 # ..
 Read in the original script
 # ..
 Ask for the line on which to place a breakpoint